 Individual Retirement Account (IRA): An account into which a customer can make a deposit and earn interest for retirement, and the deposits are not taxed until withdrawn.

-P2P (Person to Person Payment): Allows customers to send money to other people from their mobile device or Online Bill Pay with just an email address or mobile number.
+Person to Person (P2P) Payments: Allows customers to send money to other people from their Digital Banking with just an email address or mobile number.
 Recipients will receive an email or text message with instructions to provide their personal and bank information in order to collect funds.
-The Bank of Washington’s P2P payments system is called Popmoney.
+The Bank of Washington’s P2P payments system is called Pay People.

 Prime Rate: A benchmark or guideline interest rate the bank establishes from time to time and uses in calculating an appropriate rate for a particular loan.
 It is largely based on the federal funds rate.